emqx/blog/en/202211/mqtt5-features-retain-message.md

 For MQTT client applications, either with a command line or graphic interface, you should be able to find where to set the `Retain` flag.

 In this post, we are not going to dig into the programming SDKs.
-We will try to demonstrate MQTT retained messages using the [open-source cross-platform MQTT 5.0 desktop client - MQTT X](https://mqttx.app/).
+We will try to demonstrate MQTT retained messages using the [open-source cross-platform MQTT 5.0 desktop client - MQTTX](https://mqttx.app/).

-If you start the MQTT X application for the first time, you will see the main window below.
+If you start the MQTTX application for the first time, you will see the main window below.
 Click the `New Connection` button to create an MQTT connection.

 ![Create an MQTT connection](https://assets.emqx.com/images/c3c89247952538c127839de49a398aec.png)